 Depreciation has two categories:

 - Capital works deduction

 Capital works deductions (or Division 43) refers to the tax deductions for the building’s structure and items considered to be permanently fixed to the property such as kitchen cupboards, doors and sinks.
 As a rule, residential homes in which construction commenced after 15th September 1987 and commercial properties in which construction commenced after 20th July 1982 are eligible for the capital works deductions.
 Though deductions for commercial properties will vary based on the type, age and historical construction cost of the property.

 Plant and equipment assets are identified as items which are easily removable from the property.
 These items have a limited effective life as set by the tax commissioner and can generally be depreciated over time.
 Examples include carpet, hot water systems and blinds.
 It’s important to be aware of restrictions to claiming depreciation on previously used plant and equipment found in second-hand residential properties.
 Read our BMT Insider article on plant and equipment deductions and legislation for more.

 Any income-producing property may be eligible for thousands of dollars in depreciation deductions.
 It’s important to get a tax depreciation schedule to ensure you claim the biggest tax refund possible.
 Tax Ruling 97/25 states Quantity Surveyors such as BMT Tax Depreciation are one of the only professions qualified to estimate construction costs for depreciation.

 Ensure you claim your entitlements

 A BMT Tax Depreciation Schedule covers all deductions available over the lifetime of a property to ensure you maximise your cash flow.
-During the 2017/2018 financial year, we found residential property investors an average first year deduction of $8,212.
+During FY 2017/18, we found residential property investors an average first year deduction of almost $9,000.